 - The applicant never had a personnel file because they left China before the 1970s or before completing middle school.

-If you are applying to USCIS for adjustment of status, your claim that an NBC is unobtainable must be proven to the USCIS officer’s satisfaction.
-8 C.F.R. § 103.2(b)(2).
+Your claim that an NBC is unobtainable must be proven to the USCIS officer’s satisfaction.
+8 C.F.R. § 103.2(b)(2) (USCIS); 9 FAM 504.4-4(F)(c) (DOS).

 Further, if the refusal is because you lack a required document for the NBC application, such as evidence of the circumstances of birth from the hospital, public security bureau, or a personnel file, you need to show that you unsuccessfully attempted to get such evidence from any entity that could have it.

-D. Secondary Evidence of the Circumstances of Birth
+C. Secondary Evidence of the Circumstances of Birth

 If the NBC is unobtainable, the applicant must provide secondary evidence of the circumstances of their birth.
 8 C.F.R. § 103.2(b)(2) (USCIS rules); 22 C.F.R. § 42.65(d)(1) (State Dep’t rules).